prabhuiitdhn/face-landmarks-and-alignment/README.md

 Open your bash profile

 >>$ nano ~/.bash_profile
-open uou bash profile and update it:
+open bash profile and update it:
-  # Homebrew
+  #Homebrew
   export PATH=/usr/local/bin:$PATH

 open bash profile for an assurance that whether updation being done or not.